Analogues of Morozov Theorem in characteristic p>0: Prerequisites

-\begin{corollary}[of {\cite[theorem 2]{LMT}}, see {\cite[Remark 2.2]{Jea1}}] Let $k$ be an algebraically closed field of characteristic $p>0$ and $G$ be a reductive $k$-group.
+\begin{corollary}[of {\cite[Theorem 2]{LMT}}, see {\cite[Remark 2.2]{JEA1}}] Let $k$ be an algebraically closed field of characteristic $p>0$ and $G$ be a reductive $k$-group.
 Assume that $p$ is not of torsion for $G$.
 Let $\mathfrak{u} \subset \mathfrak{g}$ be a restricted $p$-nil $p$-subalgebra.
 Then $\mathfrak{u}$ is a subalgebra of the Lie algebra of the unipotent radical of a Borel subgroup $B \subseteq G$. \end{corollary}

-Let $k$ be an algebraically closed field of characteristic $p>0$ and let $G$ be a reductive $k$-group.
+Assume now that $G$ is a reductive $k$-group.
 When $G$ is semisimple the characteristic of $k$ is separably good for $G$ if: \begin{enumerate} \item the integer $p$ is separably good for $G$, \item the morphism $G^{\Sc} \rightarrow G$, where $G^{\Sc}$ is the simply connected cover of $G$, is separable. \end{enumerate} When $G$ is a reductive group, the integer $p$ is separably good if it is separably good for the derived group $[G,G]$ (see \cite[Definition 2.2]{PevSta}).
-As underlined in the paragraph that follows Definition 2.2 in \cite{PevSta}, if $p$ is really good for $G$ then it is separably good.
+As underlined in the paragraph that follows \cite[Definition 2.2]{PevSta}, if $p$ is really good for $G$ then it is separably good.
 This last condition is nevertheless less restrictive when $G$ is of type $A$, which is the only type for which good, separably good, and very good integers do not coincide.
+As an example $p$ is separably good but not very good for $\SL_p$ or $\GL_p$.
+However, it is not separably good nor very good for $\PGL_p$.
+We briefly show here two technical lemmas that will allow us to compare the different bounds on the characteristic in what follows.
+Here $k$ is assumed to be algebraically closed.